 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like manic behavior here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
-In the case of manic behavior we’ve identified that a herbal formula called Xi Jiao Di Huang Tang can help treat the patterns behind the symptom.
+In the case of manic behavior we’ve identified two herbal formulas that may help treat patterns behind the symptom.

 Pulse type(s): Rapid (Shu), Wiry (Xian)

 Heat victorious agitating Blood is often treated with Xi Jiao Di Huang Tang, a herbal formula made of 4 herbs (including Water Buffalo Horns - Shui Niu Jiao - as a key herb).
 Xi Jiao Di Huang Tang belongs to the category of "formulas that clear nutritive-level heat", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Treats severe fevers and Heat in the Blood system".